 The Company maintains a compensation program pursuant to which restricted stock units are granted to the Company's directors that are not employed by the Company or any of its subsidiaries.
 Under the Company's director compensation program, a portion of the stock units granted under the program would be settled in cash and a portion would be settled in shares of the Company's common stock.
 Restricted stock units awarded under the program are scheduled to vest on the earlier of (i) one year after the grant date or (ii) the day immediately preceding the annual meeting of stockholders in the year following the grant.
 The portion of a restricted stock unit award under the program that is to be settled in cash will, subject to vesting, be settled when the director who received the award separates from the board of directors.
-The portion of a restricted stock unit award under the program that is to be settled in shares of stock will, subject to vesting, be settled promptly following vesting.
+The portion of a restricted stock unit award under the program that is to be settled promptly following vesting.
 There were no changes to the terms and conditions of the existing awards.

 The restricted stock units that are to be settled in cash are accounted for as liabilities.
 These awards are not typically settled until a non-employee director's separation from service, so the value of both the unvested and vested but unsettled awards are re-measured at the end of each reporting period until settlement.
-As of January 31, 2021, the total number of vested, but unsettled awards was 188,739 units, and \$14.0 million of the liability associated with these awards was included in "Other long-term liabilities" in the Balance Sheets.
+As of January 30, 2022, the total number of vested, but unsettled awards was 174,414 units, and the \$11.5 million liability associated with these awards was included in "Other long-term liabilities" in the Balance Sheets.